 - 1. School-related meals occur on a regular basis.
 If the meal is not pre-approved, the employee runs the risk of bearing the full cost of the meal if it is ultimately denied.
 For meals to be charged to DV or reimbursable to an employee, the DV employee must provide the following information: - a.
 Purpose of the meeting or agenda; - b.
 Items ordered or a detailed receipt; - c.
 Number of individuals in the party; and - d.
 Names of the attendees or a sign-in sheet. - 2.
 For professional development: - a.
-Non-school days, DV may purchase meals for staff for meetings lasting three or more hours. - b.
-On school days, DV may purchase meals or snacks for staff meetings. - 3.
-Each department has a budget of \$19/employee/professional development day for meals for team building, professional development and morale.
+On Calendar PD days, DV may purchase meals for staff. - 3.
+Each department has a budget of \$21/employee/professional development day for meals for team building, professional development and morale.
 For example, a high school may have 30 staff people and 20 professional development days.
-Their budget would be \$11.4k for the year. - 4.
+Their budget would be \$12.6k for the year. - 4.
 The Charter School may cater in food and snacks for DV Board meetings, community meetings, staff meetings, etc., but they require pre-approval by an Executive Officer unless they are regularly occurring. - 5.
 For meals associated with travel/conferences (see Travel below), receipts are required.
-For a full day conference with no meals provided, employees can request up to \$59 to be reimbursed.
-For a partial day conference or a full day conference with meals provided, employees can request up to \$37 to be reimbursed.
+For a full day conference with no meals provided, employees can request up to \$62 to be reimbursed.
+For a partial day conference or a full day conference with meals provided, employees can request up to \$39 to be reimbursed.
 Employees must select the designated expense types for conference meals.